MdSamsuzzohaShayon/webdevlab/README.md

 ### Todo
  - Add tests for Django and Nuxt.js
- - Add eslint on Nuxt.js
+ - Fix linting issue on Nuxt.js
- - Add linting for Django project
+ - Fix liniting issues for Django project
+ - Seed data to the database
- -
+ - Frontend design with bootstrap

 ### Features
  - Selling courses